 The Apache APISIX community follows the Apache Community’s process on accepting a new committer.
-After a contributor participates APISIX's community actively, (P)PMC and Committers will make decisions to invite the contributor join Committers and (P)PMC.
+After a contributor participates in APISIX's community actively, (P)PMC and Committers will make decisions to invite the contributor join Committers and (P)PMC.

 Start the discussion and vote in @private.
 Only current PMC member could nominate

 If the vote passes, send an offer to become a committer with @private CC’ed